 - Spam or fake reviews

 - Restricted content

 - Sexually explicit content

 - Prohibited content

-Google cautions that it’s important that business owners only flag reviews that are in direct violation of Google’s review policy, and not simply flag reviews because they don’t agree with or like what’s being said.
+Google cautions that business owners only flag reviews that directly violate Google’s review policy and not simply flag reviews because they don’t agree with or like what’s being said.

 As a result, the company acknowledges that some “legitimate” reviews may inadvertently be flagged and removed through Google’s automated spam detection measures.